DanielBelchamber/DiscoveringTruth/README.md

-# Discovering Truth
+# Discovering Truth [Pre-Alpha]

-This is a simple prototype for working with basic Propositional Logic proof structures.
+This is a simple app for working with basic Propositional Logic proof structures.

 ## Features